cloudfoundry-community/bolo-boshrelease/README.md

-In order to submit metrics from a deployment to Bolo, you just need to add the release to the deployment manifest, add the `dbolo` template to the job(s) in question, and set up the `bolo.dbolo.submission` properties to maatch your installation.
+In order to submit metrics from a deployment to Bolo, you just need to add the release to the deployment manifest, add the `dbolo` template to the job(s) in question, and set up the `bolo.dbolo.submission` properties to match your installation.

     ---
     releases: